Capital Asset Pricing Model with Size Factor and Normalizing by Volatility Index: Long-Term Stability

-{\it Step 4.} Finally, let us show ergodicity for the completed model.
+{\it Step 6.} Finally, let us show ergodicity for the completed model.
 The transition function $\mathcal Q$ of this five-dimensional Markov chain is strictly positive: For any set $E \subseteq \mathbb R^5$ of positive Lebesgue measure, the transition probability $\mathcal Q(\mathbf{x}, E) > 0$ for every $\mathbf{x} \in \mathbb R^5$.
 Indeed, this transition probability is a push-forward of the distribution of the innovations in $\mathbb R^d$ under a certain smooth bijection $\mathbb R^5 \to \mathbb R^5$.
 And for every $\mathbf{x} \in \mathbb R^5$, this probability measure $\mathcal Q(\mathbf{x}, \cdot)$ and the Lebesgue measure on $\mathbb R^5$ are mutually absolutely continuous.
 For the rest of this proof, we refer the reader to the classic book \cite{MT-book} for terminology.
 It is straightforward to show that this Markov chain is irreducible and aperiodic.
 We have already shown it has a stationary distribution.
 Therefore, this Markov chain is positive Harris recurrent, and by \cite[Theorem 13.0.1]{MT-book}, this Markov chain is ergodic.

-Exactly the same argument works for the truncated three-dimensional version, or for the relative size process in one dimension.
-Since we proved these stability and ergodicity results for~\eqref{eq:ln-MC}, they are all true if we replace $\ln V$ with $V$ in~\eqref{eq:ln-MC}. \end{proof}
+{\it Step 7.} Exactly the same argument works for the truncated three-dimensional version, or for the relative size process in one dimension.
+Since we proved these stability and ergodicity results for~\eqref{eq:ln-MC}, they are all true if we replace $\ln V$ with $V$ in~\eqref{eq:ln-MC}.
+Indeed, the function $\ln : (0, \infty) \to \mathbb R$ is one-on-one and continuous in both sides.
+Such functions preserve stationary distributions and long-term convergence in total variation (which implies ergodicity) for Markov processes. \end{proof}